-When Art Meets Fashion: Sophie Devitt translates her passion and talent for sculpture into fine jewellery.
+When Art Meets Fashion: Sophie Divett translates her passion and talent for sculpture into fine jewellery.

 Words Anne Hudson

 "I admire artists who take on the daunting genre of jewellery making.
 Sophie Divett is one of those people.
 Following an arts degree in sculpture she transitioned into jewellery.
 Her focus while studying for her Bachelor of Fine Arts was small sculptures and in many ways her jewellery is just an extension of that practice.

 Custom made ring, 18ct white gold with Australian zircon.

 "Another influence is ancient artefacts.
 Sophie notes that sometimes it is difficult to tell where the original object ends and the hand of nature and time begins.
 Sophie produces contemporary work through which she explores the potential of erosion and corrosion, time and decay producing new timeless pieces."Her aesthetic is precise, creating immaculate little pieces that show the mark of the maker.
 Like many New Zealand artists her primary source of inspiration is nature.
 She loves not just native plants but also the exotic flora that resides here.
 Our natural habitat is as diverse as our population and Sophie says her love of nature is a nostalgic feeling, a sentimental attachment that she feels all kiwis share.

 Gold-plated pittosporum seed